 Students will receive briefings prior to the placement and a post-placement debriefing.
 They will be supported remotely by a Placement Tutor who will provide guidance with assessment.

 Student will not be registered on the module until they have secured a suitable placement that meets all the requirements.

 The module is open to all Business and Management undergraduate course programmes.

 "What I enjoy most about the events management course is how multifaceted it is.
 By this I mean that it isn’t about the managing of an event alone.
 The course offers many aspects involving marketing, law, consultancy and human resources.
 For individuals who aren’t sure about what route to take within the events industry after graduating, the many different aspects the course offers can help students gain little insight into each of the paths that are involved with events management and can therefore help narrow down the pathway someone may be inspired to take."
 Wiebke Redinger

-  On completion of this degree you’ll have received not just a practical education but also opportunities to get involved, to get employed, to develop networks and connections and to discover just how much you're capable of as an events management professional.
+On completion of this degree you’ll have received not only a practical education but also opportunities to get employed, to develop networks and connections and to discover just how much you're capable of as an events management professional.

 Past graduates have gone on to have successful careers in some of the leading companies in the industry, including BlueGlass Interactive, C Squared, Chillisauce, Diageo, Heart Productions, TripAdvisor and Upper Street Events.

 Others have launched their own enterprises, gone on to have successful international careers in their home countries or continued their education at postgraduate level.